 Reverse Mortgage Fraud is Often Committed by Someone You Know!

 According to this article by the Wall Street Journal, the victims of reverse mortgage scams often know the perpetrator.
 The perpetrator could be a financial advisor or even a family member.
-Though the entire story is worth reading, we’ll focus in particular on the case of Larry Bekis from St. Paul, Minnesota.
+Though the entire story is worth reading, we’ll focus in particular on the case of Larry Bekis from St. Paul, Minn.
 In 2006, Bekis arranged for a his 84-year-old mother to take out a reverse mortgage on her home.
-Once the transaction was completed, he stole over $100,000 from the proceeds and stopped paying for his mother’s nursing home care.
+Once the transaction was completed, he stole more than $100,000 from the proceeds and stopped paying for his mother’s nursing home care.

-Tips from the Federal Bureau of Investigation
+Tips from the FBI

 - Do not respond to unsolicited advertisements.